WokLibCodeClub/.github/profile/bigger_word_lists.md

 # Adding your own word list to the Hangman game

 There is a list of 400 common words in the file called *Hangman_words.txt* in the [Hangman project](https://github.com/WokLibCodeClub/Hangman/blob/master/README.md) but some students wanted to use a larger word list.
-This page will show you how you can do this without causing formatting errors as you run the game.
+This sometimes caused a problem, because the word from the new list might be in lower case letters, but all the guessing and testing in *Hangman* is set to use CAPITALS.
+This page will show you how you can use a larger list without causing formatting errors as you run the game.

 ## A word list where the words are not all in CAPITAL letters